stripathi50/beat_The_Market/data_preprocessing/README.md

-Run file Data pre-processing
-Result in new dataset
-Run el0_fighter_win_probability file
-Result in new dataset
-Run Glicko2_probaility_win file
-Result in new dataset
+Run file Data pre-processing which results in new dataset.
+Then Run el0_fighter_win_probability file which results in new dataset.
+Then run Glicko2_probaility_win file which results in new dataset